-11.2.2 Day-ahead Scheduling Reserve Market Eligibility
+11.2.2 Day-Ahead Scheduling Reserve Market Eligibility

-- Day-ahead Scheduling Reserve Resources are defined as resources that meet the following eligibility requirements to provide Day-ahead Scheduling Reserve: - Day-ahead Scheduling Reserve Resources comprise of all those resources that can provide reserve capability that can be fully converted into energy within 30 minutes from the request of the PJM dispatcher at the time of the request and is provided by equipment which may not necessarily at the time of the request be electrically synchronized to the system. - A Day-ahead Scheduling Reserve Resource may be: - Equipment not electrically synchronized to the system.
-The equipment that generally qualifies in this category is shutdown run-of-river, pumped hydro, industrial combustion turbines, jet engine/expander turbines, combined cycle and diesels; or - Additional generating capacity that is synchronized to the grid and scheduled and can increase output in 30 minutes (including condensing mode and pumped hydro that is in pumping mode) to provide additional Day-ahead Scheduling Reserve;
+Day-Ahead Scheduling Reserve Resources are defined as resources that meet the following eligibility requirements to provide Day-Ahead Scheduling Reserve:

+Day-Ahead Scheduling Reserve Resources comprise of all those resources that can provide reserve capability that can be fully converted into energy within 30 minutes from the request of the PJM dispatcher at the time of the request and is provided by equipment which may not necessarily at the time of the request be electrically synchronized to the system.

+A Day-Ahead Scheduling Reserve Resource may be:

+- Equipment not electrically synchronized to the system.
+The equipment that generally qualifies in this category pumped hydro, industrial combustion turbines, jet engine/ expander turbines, combined cycle and diesels; or - Additional generating capacity that is synchronized to the grid and scheduled and can increase output in 30 minutes (including condensing mode and pumped hydro that is in pumping mode) to provide additional Day-Ahead Scheduling Reserve;